 I’m on the spectrum.
 In my seven years as a scribe, this is the first time I have ever written that out loud.
 Should it appear my best kept secret, then please allow me to assure you that I only recently solved the riddle myself.
 In 2013, after six sessions of psychotherapy, I began a long and enlightening journey to rewire my mess of a mind.
 Over that time, I have learned of each of my afflictions and how to overcome their greatest challenges.
 What has made this a slightly longer slog is the fact that I have never actually been officially diagnosed.
 With anything.
 In a world where we need to see, taste, touch something in order to refer to it as real, mine may appear the blatherings of a madman.
 Again, please allow me to assure you that I’m not ready for my straitjacket, just yet.
 A little different to many of my breed?
 Perhaps, in some ways.
 I certainly process data in a manner unique to user.
 As a self-confessed journeyman, I like to think I have done the legwork to arrive at the precipice I have.
 I’m no different to the next man, but my perspective is far from that of the regular homosapian.
 It just so happens I can see out across the spectrum from here.

 No mistake, I am high functioning.
-For one, empathy has come effortlessly to me, particularly in recent years.
+Empathy has come effortlessly to me, particularly in recent years.
 Therefore, I couldn’t possibly be autistic, could I?
 I would suggest said spectrum is far wider than has been represented televisually, through the likes of Atypical and The A Word.
 They certainly raise awareness of the condition and both series do so gently and assuredly.
 However, they can only present individual case studies.
-Besides, it is only in recent times there has been a name for it, meaning there are likely a great many people out there touched by the magical Technicolor brush who aren’t even aware of it themselves.
+Besides, it is only in recent times there has been a name for the likes of Asperger’s and Autism, meaning there are likely a great many people out there touched by the magical Technicolor brush who aren’t even aware of it themselves.
+Take Anthony Hopkins for example, the decorated actor wasn’t diagnosed until in his seventies.
 Some of us slip through the cracks.
 And sometimes, in time, we come back.

 My thing was always routine.
 Safe places.
 I wouldn’t say I was jarred by sounds per se, it was more erratic human behaviour that set my fur on edge.
 There were certain regimen I simply had to follow, much to the bemusement of friends growing up.
 Doing so gave me an innate sense of calm, being refused led me straight to alarm.
 I hoarded in my compact room like the proverbial squirrel, prepared like a boy scout for the unlikely event of global apocalypse.
 Indeed, my chamber resembled a civilian air-raid shelter, albeit without the need for food stamps or corrugated iron helmet.
 Here I could very simply be, whenever the white noise grew a little too much.